 If you’ve recently started drinking juice and began to notice weight gain, there’s a possibility that it could be the juice.
 There are a few reasons why juice can promote weight gain.

 Juice isn’t filling

-Juice has a lot of sugar
+Juice has sugar

-Excess fructose is linked to belly fat
+Excess fructose is linked to visceral Fat

 Fructose is a type of sugar found in fruit, honey, agave nectar, and corn syrup.

 Our body breaks down carbohydrates into glucose which it then uses for energy.
 We need carbohydrates as a source of energy but it’s important to consume these within the recommended amount each day.
 The carbohydrates converted into sugar that aren’t used as energy are stored as fat.
 From a nutritional standpoint, excess sugar intake should not exceed 37.5 grams per day for men and 25 grams per day for women.
 The apple, pear, and pineapple juice is over this amount!

 One study found that the individuals already overweight that consumed a quarter of their caloric intake from fructose-sweetened beverages had an increase in visceral fat.
 Another study found those on a similar high-fructose diet burned less fat and had a slower metabolism.

 Health problems associated with fructose and visceral fat